Catch // Concept Document

 The bartender called in sick.
 And then she snuck in anyway.

-She told ownership she was sick and wouldn't make it in.
+She left a voicemail for ownership that morning saying she couldn't make it in.
 She wasn't supposed to be in the building.
 Two staff members saw her come through the back at 11:30pm.
 She left at 11:50pm with a bag.

-The surface read: she's faking the illness to give herself an alibi, she's the killer, the bag held the weapon.
+The surface read: she's faking the illness for an alibi, she's the killer, the bag held the weapon.
 Comments will pile on her.
-Everyone wants it to be her.
+She is the obvious suspect.
+We want this.

-The truth: she has been quietly stealing high-end bottles from the bar inventory for months and reselling them on the side.
+The truth: she has been quietly stealing high-end bottles from the bar inventory for months.
 She came in that night specifically because she knew the place would be understaffed and no one would notice her grab a $400 bottle.
 Bad timing.
 She left with the bottle in her bag, completely unaware that a man was dying twenty feet away.

 She is guilty.
 Of theft.
 Not of murder.